Haines Falls station

 Haines Falls is an abandoned train station in Haines Falls, New York.
 It was owned by the Ulster and Delaware Railroad.
-The abandoned station was recently restored to perfect condition and painted blue.
-It is now the headquarters of the Mountain Top Historical Society, one of only two surviving U&D branch stations.
+The abandoned station was restored in 1999 and is one of two surviving U&D branch stations.
+It is now the headquarters of the Mountain Top Historical Society.
 It is also the start of the Kaaterskill Rail Trail, a scenic hiking trail along the former railway.